Kevin-RB/secret-files/README.md

 Secret folders is an interactive video project, its purpose is to tell the story behind a story that discovered cases of corruption in the army in an interactive way.
 This project has 3 chapters, where at the end of each one the user must make a decision to advance to the next one, if the decision is correct, the user will earn points, otherwise they will not earn points and will lose their streak.

  ## Goal
- create an interactive video project with multiple decision making.
+ show the information provided in the news in an interactive way.

  ## available at
  https://secretfolders.netlify.app